Answers to some of the more common questions we are asked

 We offer closed courses for companies both at their offices, and live online.
 This is something we have done for many years and we have delivered private courses for organisations such as Burberry, Cath Kidston, Manchester City FC, Cisco, Companies House and the Scottish Parliament to name a few.

-The courses start at 9.30am and typically finish between 4pm and 4.30pm.
+The courses start at 9.30am and typically finish around 4pm.
 As our group sizes are small there is a lot of focused attention on individual delegates, and as a result a lot of new information to take in on any one day.

 We keep our class sizes fairly small to ensure the quality of the training is high.
 Our scheduled public class sizes are capped at 8 delegates, while closed courses can cater for groups of up to 10 delegates.